Makeover Documentation

 - Set the global Extension settings as per this picture

-- Copy the contents of \clarion6\3rdparty\images\styles\ash to your application folder.
+- Copy the contents of \clarion\accessory\images\styles\ash

 - Compile and run the program.